 More dessert options include sorbet and macaroons in France!
 These are produced in a shared facility thought, so the dessert option in Sunshine Season (it’s currently a vegan mouse that can be made without gluten) might be the better option.
 And then this gluten friendly fun dessert in Norway.

-Finally, you can find Enjoy Life products (relabeled but still certified allergy free) in Creations Shop at EPCOT.
-Enjoy Life products are free from the top 14 allergens and I always grab them as a snack on the way out to have for the resort or ride home!
+Finally, you can find Snacks with Characters (relabeled but still certified allergy free) in Creations Shop at EPCOT.
+I always grab them as a snack on the way out to have for the resort or ride home!

 Food Allergy Friendly Epcot Festivals

 Festivals are all the rage at Epcot and for good reason!
 They are so much fun!
 They are fun for everyone, from dedicated things for the kiddos, to events and live music for the adults.

 And when it comes to allergy friendly food, Epcot Festivals are in a category of their own.